elben/elben.github.io/site/blog/2015-11-22-the-end-of-dynamic-languages.markdown

 ## A short story

 OK, enough ranting.
-Let's pause.
+Let’s pause.
 Here is a story of how we used our *programming language* to help us eradicate a certain class of bugs from a production code base.

 Last week, I was frustrated at a particular Scala code base because it was so easy to write bugs that wrote wrong values into a Solr search cluster.
 For example, Solr silently allows `null` to be written to a boolean field.
 I spent a week refactoring that messy, bug-prone monolith into small, composible chunks that passed around immutable data structures ala Clojure.
 At first I thought it was great work.
 The new code was nice-to-read and well-tested.
 Yet I found myself writing the same runtime bugs I was writing before.
 One even involved breaking our porn filter (quick, what do you do when `isItPorn` returns `null`?).